Debjyoti2004/nodejs-demo-app/README.md

 ## 🚀 Overview

 The primary goal of this project is to demonstrate a modern DevOps workflow.
-Every time code is pushed to the `main` branch, a series of automated jobs are triggered to ensure code quality, security, and a seamless deployment process.
+Every time code is pushed to the `master` branch, a series of automated jobs are triggered to ensure code quality, security, and a seamless deployment process.

 ## 🛠️ Tech Stack